ABS-org/wejsv2old-embedded-messenger/README.md

 ## Initialization

-After serving the files from the dist folder to your webpage, the WeMessenger must be initialized through the method `initialize()`.
+After serving the files from the dist folder to your webpage, the WeMessenger must be initialized through the `initialize()` method.

 ```bash
 WeMessenger.initialize({